23jonathan23/land-page-porthal/README.md

 ![](project_complete.gif)

-First work as trainee in Porthal Systems, the project was based in template Pheromone.
-In project was used ReactJS for construction an application front-end.
+First work as a trainee in Portal Systems, the project was based on template Pheromone.
+That project was used ReactJS for the construction of an application front-end.

 ## Too much technology:
 - react